 How do you know if you have a blood clot after sclerotherapy?

 The most common symptom of a blood clot is pain.
 You may feel a throbbing or cramping sensation in the affected area.
 The skin may also feel warm to the touch.
-Some of the other symptoms of a blood clot include swelling in the affected area, redness, increased sensitivity, and a feeling of tightness in the area.
-If you have any of these symptoms, it is important to see a doctor right away.
+Some other blood clot symptoms include swelling in the affected area, redness, increased sensitivity, and a feeling of tightness.
+If you have any of these symptoms, it is important to see a doctor immediately.